common-good/cgpay/README.md

 Deployments used to be automatic via Vercel's GitHub integration.
 We are no longer using that, but have no replacement yet.

-Deploy branches to the following URLs:
+Deploy branches to the following URLs (Note: these are not settled yet):

 | Git Branch | Environment | URL |
 | :-- | :-- | :-- |